supabase/auth-helpers/packages/sveltekit/README.md

 ## Protecting API routes

 Wrap an API Route to check that the user has a valid session.
-If they're not logged in the handler will redirect using the status and location.
+If they're not logged in the session is `null`.

 ```ts
 // src/routes/api/protected-route/+server.ts